WHO IS ALICE?

 - This research initiative partners with state local United Ways such as those in Maryland, to deliver research-based reports that can stimulate meaningful discussion, attract new partners, and ultimately inform strategies that effect positive change.

-Scroll down to the links to ALICE reports.
+Scroll down For the links to the ALICE reports.